 $70,000 – $90,000 (without egg donor); $100,000 – $150,000 (with egg donor).
 These costs usually include legal and medical.
 It is also possible to save money by going abroad to find a surrogate, but care must be taken with immigration and ethical issues.
 Creating a Family has detailed information on the cost of surrogacy.

 Domestic Infant Adoption

-$30,000 – $35,000 average (Depends on whether you use an agency or attorney, services provided by agency, expectant mother expenses, etc.) The Adoption Tax Credit is available (about $13,000) to reduce these costs by reducing the taxes you owe the federal government.
-Creating a Family has extensive resources on cost and process of adopting a baby in the US.
+$30,000 – $35,000 average (Depends on whether you use an agency or attorney, the services provided by the agency, expectant mother expenses, etc.) The Adoption Tax Credit is available (about $13,000) to reduce these costs by offsetting the taxes you owe the federal government.
+Creating a Family has extensive resources on the cost and process of adopting a baby in the US.